The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Comparison to simulations

 We can again solve for an analytical solution (see Appendix \ref{sec: saturated MB}).
 We repeat the same analysis as in Figure \ref{fig: RVJ model}, now using the saturated MB law.
 The results of our simulation are compared to the observed sdB + MS population in Figure \ref{fig: sat model}.

 Similar to the RVJ prescription, our simulated population best matches our observed population for boosted and disrupted ($k=100$, $\eta=100$) saturated MB.
 We selected the value of the boost parameter $k$ by comparing the simulated population for various values (i.e., $k = 10, 20, 50, 75, 100$) against the observed sample and choosing the value that best matches the relative drop off we see toward high $M_{\rm MS}$.
 We chose $\eta$ to be equal to $k$.

+We again use a two-sample KS test to compare the observed and simulated populations.
+We find a p-value of $\sim 1\%$ for the boosted and disrupted model with $k \gtrsim 100$ and $\eta \gtrsim 100$ whereas for the other three models, we find p-values of $0.01-0.05\%$.
 The small size of our observed sample prevents us from being able to place a tight upper limit on $k$, but we can rule out $k\gtrsim 300$, because in this case the simulations predict too few surviving PCEBs with MS companions above the fully convective limit.
 Again, here we remain agnostic about the physical origin of this stronger MB (see Section \ref{sec: conclusion} for further discussion).

 The period distributions of the simulated populations for all four variations are fairly uniform, similar to the results from the RVJ MB prescription.